microsoft/win32metadata/CONTRIBUTING.md

 ### Incremental builds

-If you have already performed a full build and are making incremental changes, you can effectively perform incremental builds by running `./scripts/GenerateMetadataSourceForPartition.ps1 -PartitionName <PARTITION>` for each impacted `<PARTITION>`, and then build and test the winmd by running `./scripts/BuildMetadataBin.ps1 && ./scripts/TestWinmdBinary.ps1`.
+If you have already performed a full build and are making incremental changes, you can effectively perform incremental builds by running `./scripts/GenerateMetadataSourceForPartition.ps1 <PARTITION>` for each impacted `<PARTITION>`, and then build and test the winmd by running `./scripts/BuildMetadataBin.ps1 && ./scripts/TestWinmdBinary.ps1`.
 If you are only making changes to the [emitter](./generation/emitter), then you don't need to regenerate the partitions and can just rebuild the winmd.

 Note that stale artifacts on your system may sometimes result in cryptic errors when attempting incremental builds.
 If you do encounter cryptic errors during incremental builds that you suspect are the result of previously built changes, reset your system state by running a clean build with `./DoAll.ps1 -Clean`.